glasnier/vagrant-puppet-gl/README.md

     $ vagrant ssh                        // to connect using SSH (captain obvious)
     $ vagrant destroy -f                 // to destroy the VM and all files
     $ vagrant box add bento/xenial64     // to add Vagrant boxes (OS...)
+    $ vagrant status                     // to see VMs status (captain obvious)

 ##### Installing Vagrant